 - 7. Set appropriate permissions for the keytabs. - a.
-Optionally, if you have Setup Kerberos JAAS Configuration for Ambari on the Ambari server host:
+Optionally, if you have Set up JAAS on the Ambari server host:

-chown ambari:ambari /etc/security/keytabs/ambari.keytab chmod 400 /etc/security/keytabs/ambari.keytab b.
+''' chown ambari:ambari /etc/security/keytabs/ambari.keytab chmod 400 /etc/security/keytabs/ambari.keytab '''

+b.
 On the HDFS NameNode and SecondaryNameNode hosts: